hfpp2012/buy-qiuzhi99-a-cup-of-coffee/README.md

-# Buy Alpaca Bi A Cup of Coffee
+# Buy Qiuzhi99 A Cup of Coffee

 ### How to use

 ```
-npx buy-alpaca-bi-a-cup-of-coffee
+npx buy-qiuzhi99-a-cup-of-coffee
 ```